Social Sciences - Business, Economics, Media & iMedia, Health & Social Care and Psychology

 |DIRECTOR OF SOCIAL SCIENCES||MS N LEWIS|

 The Vocational and Technical courses are in the disciplines of Business Studies, Health and Social Care, and iMedia.
 These are designed to train learners to develop skills related to specific professions and to gear them up for employment with academic skills, technical knowledge and independence.
 The courses are offered to students from Year 9 and are studied all the way up to Year 13.
-Level 2 Courses are typically done from 9-11 or as a skills building year in Year 12.
-The Level 3 courses are done across Year 12 and 13 as Extended Diplomas and they are worth 3 subject qualifications.
+Level 2 courses are typically done from 9-11 or as a skills building year in Year 12.
+The Level 3 courses are delivered across Year 12 and 13 as Extended Diplomas and they are equivalent in size to three ‘A’ levels..

 General Certificate of Secondary Education (GCSE) Social Sciences

 These courses are options for students from Years 9-11 and are graded from the highest Grade 9 to Grade 1.
 The courses are delivered via direct teaching and are assessed through external examinations.
 At the moment, the GCSE is offered in Business Studies.

 Students who select a Social Science course will be provided with the skills to produce extended responses under timed conditions.They will learn how to assimilate information from different areas of study and to demonstrate their understanding in a written form under timed conditions.

 Students who complete the GCSE course would have a foundation knowledge in a Social Science subject and they should be able to communicate this knowledge in written examinations.
 The courses also allow students to access the Post 16 curriculum in the subject area.

 These courses in Social Science are designed for learners in Year 12 and 13.
 Students must have Grades 9-6 in Maths, English and Science along with strong pasess other options.
 Maths, English and Science are important as they demonstrate the students’ ability to understand data, analyse information within a context and to communicate understanding under exam conditions.